Clinic News

 Parks was recognized for significant investigative and legal work on behalf of the Clinic’s client on Alabama’s death row.
 Parks took lead responsibility among clinic students for developing and maintaining the attorney-client relationship and helped conduct witness interviews and collect records.
 Along with making four trips to Alabama, she conducted extensive legal research and analysis in preparation for a hearing and drafted a brief to the Alabama Circuit Court.

-Click here to see photographs from the Sax Prize Award Luncheon, which was held on April 17, 2006.
-Click here to read Parks’ speech at the Award Luncheon.
+View the photographs from the Sax Prize Award Luncheon, which was held on April 17, 2006.

 Clinic Gets an “Assist” in 10th Circuit Victory

 The Death Penalty Clinic has assisted in a major victory for capital defendants in the Tenth Circuit.
 The Clinic has been counsel in several cases that raised the question of whether people sentenced to death are entitled to lawyers in clemency proceedings and proceedings to determine whether they are competent to be executed.
 In these cases, the Clinic represented attorneys who were appointed under a federal statute on behalf of death-row inmates in Texas.
 Information about the clinic’s litigation, including relevant pleadings, is available on the clinic’s docket page.
 In December 2002, the Supreme Court declined to review the petitions.
 However, the issue remains very much on the front burner of capital litigation.
 The Clinic’s briefing was recently used by lawyers in the Tenth Circuit who successfully challenged the denial of counsel in state clemency proceedings in Oklahoma.
 On January 23, 2006, the Tenth Circuit in Hain v.
 Mullin issued an en banc decision, agreeing with the Clinic’s position.
-The opinion is available here.
+Read the full opinion.

 Death Penalty Clinic Director Criticizes Capital Punishment System in L.A.
 Times